artemmarkaryan/demo-game/README.md

 # demo-game
-University project aimed to create a game using as many patterns as possib;e
+University project aimed to create a game using as many patterns as possible